 “We believe this shows that the experience we have gained from working with numerous Oil and Gas clients in Shetland can be put to good use for mainland clients requiring solutions to challenging situations.
 We are quite capable of delivering services to any potential client in the Oil and Gas industry no matter where they are located and this a small demonstration of our ability to do so.”

-If you wish to receive any additional information about our recent engineering developments in Lerwick or further afield, please contact us through our contact form.
+If you wish to receive any additional information about our recent engineering developments in Lerwick or further afield, please contact us.